NetDevNotes/Ways-To-Run-Python/README.md

 3. Notebook Environment
 4. Virtual Environments

-> Note All the various ways can used for developing nearly any language, not just Python.
+> Note Many of the below described tools can used for developing nearly any language, not just Python.
+But some are specific to Python.

 Below is a section on each with a description and some commonly used apps: